VermeirJellen/FinancialEngineering/Reverse Convertible/readme.md

 - 199.0011USD of the 866.58USD on the bankaccount at issue date will be used to pay out 199.3795USD on Dec.
 14th 2015
 - 69.7504USD of the 866.58USD on the bankaccount at issue date will be used to pay out 69.9194USD on Jan.
 15th 2016

 This corresponds to a total coupon payment of 867.44USD or an annualized coupon payment of 7.2502 percent.
-For more details on the calculations, view `./ReverseConvertible.m.`.
-View `./images/Structure.png` for a graphical illustration on the structuring process.
+For more details on the calculations, view the attached paper and demo implementation.
+Also view `./images/Structure.png` for a graphical illustration on the structuring process.

-### Evaluation
+### Product Evaluation
 The return characteristics of the reverse convertible versus the underlying stock and the risk free rate are illustrated in `./images/pnl.png`.
-For more details, view the attached paper.
+For additional details, view the attached paper.